Skip to main content

 " Who are you?"

 " Kunwar Pratap Singh naam hai humara."
-Parvat Das sat numb staring at him as he said " You have two options, either you accept to the villagers what you did and you will face imprisonment and you don't accept and face death right now."
+Parvat Das stood numb, staring at him as he said, " You have two options, either you accept in front of the villagers what you did and you will face imprisonment, or you don't accept and face death right now."

 " Hukum...
 Shaama Shama."
-The old man was about to fall to his feet as he said " No. I don't forgive deshdrohi."
+The old man was about to fall to his feet as he said, " No. I don't forgive a Deshdrohi."

 " Think about it yourself, if the Royal family can be friends with the Bhils and defeat Afghans like Shams Khan, why will they not answer your calls?
 All of you are their subjects."
 She continued as the people looked convinced.